LLNL/raja-suite-tutorial/lessons/03/README.md

 ```

 The Allocator class provides methods for allocating and deallocating memory.
 You
-can view these methods in the Doxygen documentation here:
+can view these methods in the Umpire source code documentation here:
 https://umpire.readthedocs.io/en/develop/doxygen/html/classumpire_1_1Allocator.html

 ```